espanso/hub/packages/sf-symbols/0.1.0/README.md

 ### Selection Dialog

 A selection dialog containing all SF Symbols can be triggered through `:sf:`.
-On macOS (where this package is primarily useful), previews of the symbols are visible within the dialog.
+On macOS (where this package is primarily useful), a preview of each symbol is visible within the dialog.

 Where provided by Apple, search keywords are appended to symbols’ names to make searching easier.